ryedin/site/_guide/19-resources.md

 ```

 Above, we can see that the new `redis` resource we created is running, and it's named `redis-2975`.

+We can view the status and URL of our new `redis` resource by running `convox resources info <resource name>`:

 ```
 $ convox resources info redis-2975